Who Are You Dealing with?

 I am Lori in Denver - Also known as Lori Smith

-you can reach me here via email
+You can reach me here via email

 Or fill out the online CONTACT FORM

-I offer my assistance in identifying, pricing and general knowledge whenever I can, however those who take advantage of my efforts will be noted as someone not to deal with in the future, and that is a list you don't want to be on in the doll community.
+I offer my assistance in identifying, pricing and general knowledge whenever I can, that being said, I don't tolerate being taken advantage of, and anyone doing so, will be noted in my reference files as someone not to deal with in the future.
+Sales are hard enough these days, so that is a list you don't want to be on in the doll community, because even though plastic bodies and faux leather doesn't last forever, actions and names do.

 Personally, my eclectic tastes reach back to 1960, and into the present day, from cereal prize toys, Barbie, Tammy, Remco, Ideal, Funko, Nightmare Before Christmas, Addams Family and Munsters, any kind of witch or frog, Disney, movies and well...the list is endless actually.
+So much so, that I have published two detective novels centered around doll collectors and Hollywood.
+You can find out more on my site mzlks.net

 Should you enjoy a fun read - my books take root in the Doll Community & Hollywood